level12/keg-auth/readme.rst

    -  Keg-Auth provides navigation helpers to set up a menu tree, for which nodes on the tree are restricted according to the authentication/authorization requirements of the target endpoint
+      - Note: requirements are any class-level permission requirements.
+If authorization is defined by an instance-level ``check_auth`` method, that will not be used by the navigation helpers
    -  Usage involves setting up a menu structure with NavItem/NavURL objects.
 Note that permissions on a route may be overridden for navigation purposes
    -  Menus may be tracked on the auth manager, which will reset their cached access on